 Hiking in the mountains and on the tundra is excellent.
 Our travel schedule allows three layover days to hike the country, and plenty of free time each day.
 Our first hike will be high in the mountains where Dall Sheep graze and glaciers carve dramatic ridge-lines.
-As we emerge from the higher peaks we will stop and hike amongst the wildflowers with views of peaks behind and the sprawling coastal plain down-river.
-After leaving the mountains and entering the yawning sky the wildlife changes and the birding gets even better.
+As we emerge from the higher peaks we will stop and hike among the wildflowers with views of peaks behind and the sprawling Coastal Plain downriver.
+After leaving the mountains and entering the Coastal Plain’s yawning sky the wildlife changes and the birding gets even better.
 Arctic rarities abound and the Hulahula is one of the best birding locations in the Arctic National Wildlife Refuge.

 No experience is required for paddle rafting, as instruction is provided.
 Everyone joins in the fun of paddling the boats under the guidance of a raft captain.
 Everyone will be busy and engaged on this small rock studded river.
 There are several rapids that your skilled guide will negotiate with grace.
 You will get splashed but in all our years of running the Hulahula we’ve never had anyone go for a (unintentional) swim.